ranwez/GeneModelTransfer/README.md

 This pipeline is mostly bash and python scripts encapsulated within Singularity containers and combined into NextFlow workflows.

-The program use a Singularity container and Nextflow for execution.
+The pipeline use a Singularity container and Nextflow for execution.
-The program works with nextflow 19.10.0 and higher
+The pipeline works with nextflow 19.10.0 and higher.

 ## Singularity (.sif) container